Hachirō Arita: Post-war politics

 After the surrender of Japan, Arita was purged from public office by the occupation.
 When the purge was lifted he became active as a leftist politician and successfully ran for a seat in the House of Representatives in the 1953 election.
 In the same year, the widowed Arita married Terui Azegami, the proprietress of an upscale ryotei in Shirokanedai.

 Arita ran for the office of Governor of Tokyo as a candidate of the Japan Socialist Party in 1955 and again in 1959, but lost both elections.
 During the 1959 election his wife closed and mortgaged her restaurant to raise campaign funds.
 After the defeat the couple was saddled with debt.
 Terui decided to raise money for reopening her restaurant with the help of conservative figures such as Shigeru Yoshida and Eisaku Sato.
 This caused a dispute between husband and wife and they divorced the same year.

 After the Banquet case

 The relationship between Arita and Terui, and the circumstances of the 1959 election served as the model for the novel Utage no ato (宴のあと, After the Banquet) by Yukio Mishima.
 After its publication in 1960, Arita sued Mishima for invasion of privacy.
-The Tokyo District Court ruled in favor of Arita in September 1964, marking the first time the right to privacy of a public figure had been recognized by a Japanese court.
+The Tokyo District Court ruled in favor of Arita in September 1964, marking the first time the right to privacy had been recognized by a Japanese court.

 Arita served as an advisor to the Socialist Party until he died of pneumonia on 4 March 1965, at the age of 80.
 His grave is at the Tama Cemetery in Fuchū, Tokyo.